 CDBG Home Repair Grant Program

 The City of Colonial Heights is pleased to announce the annual Home Repair Grant Program offered by the HUD Community Development Block Grant.
-The application period starts Tuesday, June 1st, 2021 and ends Friday July 30th, 2021 and below is a copy of the application.
+The application period starts in the summer of 2022.
 The application can be printed or submitted online.
 The application is considered complete when all additional documentation is received by the Planning Department.

 The City of Colonial Heights is an entitlement community and has received Community Development Block Grant (CDBG) funds since 2005.
 Community Development Grant funds are issued to the City by Housing and Urban Development (HUD) to administer the Colonial Heights Home Repair Program.
 Each year the City must meet the objectives set out by the City’s Consolidated Plan and yearly Action Plan to report how the funding was spent on the Consolidated Action Plan Evaluation Report (CAPER).